dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 subtyping checks treat them according to the subtyping rules specified separately.

-### Runtime checks and weak checking
+### Runtime checks and unsound null checking

-When weak checking is enabled, runtime type tests (including explicit and implicit casts) shall succeed whenever the runtime type test would have succeeded if all `?` on types were ignored, `*` was added to each type, and `required` parameters were treated as optional.
+With unsound null checking, runtime type tests (including explicit and implicit casts) shall succeed whenever the runtime type test would have succeeded if all `?` on types were ignored, `*` was added to each type, and `required` parameters were treated as optional.
 This has the effect of treating